 I'm not saying it's rice.

 Blonde?
-I think blonde hair is good.
+I think blonde hair is nice.

 Still, people have forgotten something these days.